Skip to content

 Lakewood’s Family Services team welcomes each group, providing a calming presence and the expertise to answer any last minute questions.
 The Family Services team has seen the myriad ways that families honor their loved ones, including incorporating rituals or religious customs into their goodbyes.

 Some families arrive without a plan as to how they will honor their loved ones, but simply taking quiet moments to reflect can also be powerful.
-Brett Tieman, another Family Services team member, recalls bringing out some coloring books and crayons for a group with young children, which gave the adults quiet time to reflect.
+Brett recalls once bringing out some coloring books and crayons for a group with young children, which gave the adults quiet time to reflect.

-Kaye often finds that families just want to share stories of the person they loved, so she always makes time to listen.
-“I wish,” she says, “that more people knew that witnessing a cremation is an option because it is such an overwhelmingly positive experience.”
-Brett agrees, “Giving families a role can ease the grief a little and empower people in those last difficult moments.”
+Brett often finds that families just want to share stories of the person they loved, so he always makes time to listen.
+“I wish that more people knew that witnessing a cremation is an option because it is such an overwhelmingly positive experience.”
+He adds, “Giving families a role can ease the grief a little and empower people in those last difficult moments.”

 Learn more about cremation at Lakewood